9 Crucial Tips for Surviving the Newborn Stage (New Mom’s Guide)

 The first few days as a new mom, sleep will become a thing of the past.
 You will cater every minute of your day (and night) to your newborn, especially if you are breastfeeding.

 It is important that you are getting some much-needed rest to keep up with the baby’s demand.
 One of the best ways to do that is to sleep when your newborn is napping.

 Thankfully, they do quite a lot of sleeping at this stage, so it shouldn’t be hard to take a snooze when the baby sleeps, right?

 Although some new moms adapt perfectly well and take sound naps with their newborns, it isn’t as simple for other new moms.

 It is normal to feel a bit anxious about falling asleep while your newborn sleeps.
 It is a mom’s instincts to want to make sure that the baby is safe and well while their sleeping.

-As the weeks go by and you should start to feel more comfortable with your new mom more, so “sleeping when the baby sleeps” should become come easier.
+As the weeks go by, you should start to feel more comfortable with your new mom role, so “sleeping when the baby sleeps” should become easier.